Silting reduction and Calabi--Yau reduction of triangulated categories: Introduction

 for an Iwanaga--Gorenstein ring $A$ (Example \ref{buchweitz}).
 Moreover, there is a natural bijection between silting subcategories of $\ct$ containing $\cp$ and silting subcategories of $\cu$ (Theorem \ref{t:silting-reduction}), which preserves a canonical partial order on the set of silting subcategories (Corollary \ref{iso of posets}).
 A similar result was given in \cite[Theorem 2.37]{AI} under the strong restriction that $\thick\cp$ is functorially finite in $\ct$.
 We can drop this assumption thanks to the realisation of $\cu$ as a subfactor category of $\ct$.

-The second main result of this paper is to compare these two reduction processes using Amiot--Guo's construction \cite{Amiot09,Guolingyan11a} (based on Keller's work \cite{Keller05,Keller11}).
+The second main result of this paper is to compare these two reduction processes using Amiot--Guo's construction \cite{Amiot09,Guolingyan11a} (based on Keller's work \cite{Keller05,Keller11}), which is a direct passage from tilting theory to cluster tilting theory.
 Let $\ct$ be a triangulated category, $\cm$ a subcategory of $\ct$ and $\ct^{\fd}\subset\ct$ a triangulated subcategory such that $(\ct,\ct^{\fd},\cm)$ is a $(d+1)$-\emph{Calabi--Yau triple} (see Section~\ref{ss:setup} for the precise definition).
 We fix a functorially finite subcategory $\cp$ of $\cm$.
 On the one hand, applying Amiot--Guo--Keller's construction, we obtain a $d$-Calabi--Yau triangulated category $\cc=\ct/\ct^{\fd}$ in which $\cp$ becomes a $d$-rigid subcategory.
 Then we form the Calabi--Yau reduction $\cc_\cp$ of $\cc$ with respect to $\cp$, which is $d$-Calabi--Yau and in which $\cm$ becomes a $d$-cluster-tilting subcategory.
 On the other hand, we first form the silting reduction $\cu=\ct/\thick\cp$, which turns out to be part of a relative $(d+1)$-Calabi--Yau triple $(\cu,\cu^{\fd},\cm)$.
 Then Amiot--Guo--Keller's construction yields a $d$-Calabi--Yau triangulated category $\cu/\cu^{\fd}$ in which $\cm$ becomes a $d$-cluster-tilting subcategory.
 We prove that the two resulting $d$-Calabi--Yau triangulated categories $\cc_\cp$ and $\cu/\cu^{\fd}$ are triangle equivalent (Theorem~\ref{main theorem new}).
 In this sense, Amiot--Guo--Keller's construction takes silting reduction to Calabi--Yau reduction.
 This can be illustrated by the following commutative diagram of operations.

-The case when $\ct$ is the perfect derived category of a Ginzburg dg algebra was studied by Keller in \cite[Section 7]{Keller11}.
+The case when $\ct$ is the perfect derived category of a Ginzburg differential graded (=dg) algebra was studied by Keller in \cite[Section 7]{Keller11}.
 The diagram above induces a commutative diagram of maps

 where the two left-going maps are bijections due to respective properties of silting reduction and Calabi--Yau reduction.